01 of 06

 The pillow shown in this tutorial measures 12in x 16in, and materials are listed accordingly.
 However, instructions are included for customizing the size.

 For each of the pieces, the easiest way to cut the fabric is with a rotary cutter, ruler and cutting mat.
-If you don't have those, measure and mark... out a paper pattern for each piece.
+If you don't have that, measure and mark out a paper pattern for each piece.

 Cut the embroidered piece to 13in square.